 The Proposition's poetic and dark lyrical score

 The Proposition contains a poetic and dark lyrical tone, both in its narrative dialogue and also through a highly stylised and painterly audiovisual synthesis.
-The iconic Australian songwriter/musician Nick Cave not only wrote the screenplay but also composed the music (with Warren Ellis).
+The iconic Australian songwriter-musician Nick Cave not only wrote the screenplay but also composed the music (with Warren Ellis).

 The violin culturally, geographically and historically corresponds to the world of the film – in addition to its effectiveness accentuating the scene's brooding tone.
-A repeating drum beat helps underpin the proposition at hand by giving the sense that time is of the essence.
-Charlie's evil brother (Arthur) must be stopped, otherwise, his younger brother will face the gallows.
+A repeating drumbeat helps underpin the proposition at hand by giving the sense that time is of the essence.
+Charlie's evil brother Arthur (Danny Huston) must be stopped; otherwise, his younger brother will face the gallows.

 Sound effects also play a crucial role throughout the sequence.
 The sound of an earthquake resonates over shots of Arthur Burns looking out across the desert-scape.
 This noise assists in intensifying his mythological and ghostly dimensions.